semprag/semprag.github.io/basics.md

 - In case of multiple authorship, the names of all authors must be given.
 - Unpublished manuscripts need a month and year.
 If a url is available, include it.
 - For all urls, we prefer a url to a permanent resource such as SemanticsArchive, rather than the author's homepage or institutional website, but if the latter is the only available option, please use it.
 - Conference proceedings should *not* include editor information.
-They should be given the `@article` type with the `journal` field set to the conference name and the acronym in parentheses: `journal = {North East Linguistic Society ({NELS})`.
+They should be given the `@article` type with the `journal` field set to the conference name and the acronym in parentheses: `journal = {North East Linguistic Society ({NELS})}`.
 Do not include the words "proceedings of the" or "papers from the".
 - Publishers that have multiple cities should include both (unless the publisher information indicates otherwise).
 Conjoin them with an ampersand `\&`.
 - Do not hard-case words or letters in your BibTeX entries (e.g., `{B}ook {T}itle`), except for the following exceptions:
   - Proper names